ksu-is/Ti-Calculator/Projectroadmap.md

 from  math import cos as cos
 from math import tan as tan
 from math import log as log
+from math import pi as π
-from math import ln as ln
+from math import lgmma as ln

 class Application(Frame):
     """